Cielquan/DoTH-DNS/README.md

 ### Reverse proxy
 You have three options for the reverse proxy.
 None, the old one `ngnix` and the new one `traefik`.
+Traefik 2.0 is used which is currently in beta.
 If you want to use none you have to set the flag `-P` when running the `run.sh` script.
 For setting `nginx` or `traefik` you have to set the flag `-p` followed by `ngnix` or `traefik` (case insensitive).
 The latter is the default.